uoguelph-engg4450/F23-Group2-Youtube-dl/README.md

                                          retrieve information about the video.
                                          (Currently supported only for YouTube)
-    --user-agent UA                      Specify a custom user agent --referer URL                        Specify a custom referer, use if the video access is restricted to one
+    --user-agent UA                      Specify a custom user agent --referer URL                        Specify a custom Referer: use if the video access is restricted to one
                                          domain
     --add-header FIELD:VALUE             Specify a custom HTTP header and its value, separated by a colon ':'.
-You can use this option multiple times
+You can use this option multiple times.
+NB Use --cookies rather than adding a
+                                         Cookie header if its contents may be sensitive; data from a Cookie header
+                                         will be sent to all domains, not just the one intended
     --bidi-workaround                    Work around terminals that lack
                                          bidirectional text support.
 Requires
                                          bidiv or fribidi executable in PATH